Police Systems and Software Information

 Area-wide Records Management System (ARMS)

 A.R.M.S. is a records software package developed by Urbana and shared with the University of Illinois Police and the Champaign Police Department.
 Urbana has hired a full time programmer to administer the program.
-The A.R.M.S. programmer, Allen Jordan, has made great progress in refining and improving the system.
 The cost is shared by all three agencies.
 In 2001, the field report writing system was completed.
 When the local IWIN switch is implemented, the report writing software will interact wirelessly with the A.R.M.S. program so that officers can write reports in the field.

 Illinois Wireless Information Network (IWIN)